Debugging

 y .~ Normal(mean = u, var = 1.0)

-dataset = [1.0, 2.0]Now, we can use the callbacks argument of the infer function to track the order of posteriors computation and their intermediate values for each variational iteration.
+Now we define callbacks that track the order of posterior updates and their intermediate values for each variational iteration.

-Since RxInfer passes a collection of posteriors when updating vectorized variables, we define two methods for on_marginal_update_callback:
+Since RxInfer passes a collection of posteriors when updating vectorized variables, we branch on posterior isa AbstractVector to handle vectorized updates (e.g., u) using broadcasted operations like mean.().

 # A callback that will be called every time before a variational iteration starts